 It is intended that the Series A Convertible Preferred Stock will remain outstanding for only a short period of time until we can hold a special meeting of stockholders at which our stockholders will be asked to approve an amendment to our articles of incorporation to increase the number of authorized shares of our common stock from 60 million to 100 million.
-In addition, because directors and executive officers are participating in the private placement, pursuant to Nasdaq listing rules, our stockholders are required to approve the conversion of the Series A Convertible Preferred Stock can become operative.
-Upon receipt of the necessary stockholder approvals, the Series A Convertible Preferred Stock will automatically convert into shares of our common stock at the \$ per share public offering price in this offering.
+In addition, because directors and executive officers are participating in the private placement, pursuant to Nasdaq listing rules, our stockholders are required to approve the conversion of the Series A Convertible Preferred Stock before the conversion provision of the Series A Convertible Preferred Stock can become operative.
+Upon receipt of the necessary stockholder approvals, the Series A Convertible Preferred Stock will automatically convert into shares of our common stock at the \$4.00 per share public offering price in this offering.
 In the stock purchase agreement, we have committed to hold a special meeting of stockholders at which our stockholders will be asked to approve the amendment to our articles of incorporation and the conversion of the Series A Convertible Preferred Stock.
 We expect to hold the special meeting of stockholders in November 2009.
 If we do not obtain the requisite stockholder approvals at this meeting, the Series A Convertible Preferred Stock will remain outstanding and we will present the approvals at a subsequent special meeting or at the 2010 annual meeting of stockholders.